Student Code of Conduct

 3) The Respondent and the Student Conduct Officer may make opening statements and closing arguments;

-a) A student who has received a sanction from the Student Conduct Officer shall have a right to appeal to the Head of Campus.
-The Respondent shall have 10 working days to provide written grounds why the decision of the Student Conduct Officer should be overturned.
-The Respondent is entitled to a meeting with the Head of Campus to present their appeal.
+a) A Student who has received a sanction from the Student Conduct Officer or the hearing panel shall have a right to appeal the sanction to the Head of Campus.
+The Respondent shall have 10 working days to provide written grounds why the sanction imposed by the Student Conduct Officer or hearing panel should be reconsidered.
+The Respondent is entitled to a meeting with the Head of Campus but the appeal must be in writing.
 If the sanction is eviction from residence, the student may be required to leave residence while the appeal is pending;

 a) Keeping of Records